sarthology/ovuli/CONTRIBUTING.md

 1. **Design:** If you feel like that your *Design sense* is awesome.
 This section is for you, we are using figma to create deisgn.
 All the wireframes will be uploaded in `wireframes` folder.
 2. **Documentation / Wiki:** Documentation is very important aspect of any open source project and it is for this project as well.
 You might learn a lot while writing about it.
 3. **Language Translation:** We are not using google translator to be precise.
 Also the language conversion will be only for UI elements.
 Feel free to add your own language.
-We will be storing this info in `languageBase` folder.
+We will be storing this info in `translations` folder.
 4. **Report Issues:** I consider this as one of the most important tasks.
 Follow the steps mention is upcomming section.
 5. **Code:** Last but not least you can code the feature or fix a bug to make it flawless.
 There are two ways you can do that
 	-	**HTML & CSS:** We are using [Atomic Design System](https://bradfrost.com/blog/post/atomic-web-design/) so you can even just design and button by changing it's color and still have a big impact of the over all platform.